Peloton Bike Alternative

 Why we decided to get a bike…

-A few months ago, I was contacted about a potential collaboration that included a stationary bike.
+At beginning of 2020, I was contacted about a potential collaboration that included a stationary bike.
 Even though that didn’t pan out, it made Adam and I realize that we would actually really love to have an indoor cycling bike.
-The only problem was that everyone was saying Peloton is the best one… but was it really a good idea to spend $2500 on a piece of workout equipment right now?
+The only problem was that everyone was saying Peloton is the best one… but was it really a good idea to spend $2500 on a piece of workout equipment at the beginning of a pandemic?
 For us, the answer was no.

-Now don’t get me wrong, if you have the money and want a Peloton, go for it, girl!
+Now don’t get me wrong, if you have the money and want a Peloton, go for it!
 More power to you!
-Everyone I know who has a Peloton LOVES it – from the bike to the live classes.
-And even though it’s pricey, it’s still less than consistently going to a personal trainer!
+It is DEFINITELY a better piece of equipment and everyone I know who has a Peloton LOVES it.
+Plus, even though it’s pricey, it’s still less than consistently going to a personal trainer!

 But if you don’t have the funds to make that investment right now, please don’t let anyone tell you that you can’t get a good workout without it.
 I have always believed that a workout is what you make of it – whether you have the fanciest bike, our bike, or no bike at all!
 I mean, I just wrote a post all about the free virtual classes right now!
 It can be done!
 But for now, let’s chat about this purchase…